James Outman Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.85 team ERA that ranks seventh among all league pitching staffs.
+- The Blue Jays' 3.83 team ERA ranks fifth across all MLB pitching staffs.

-- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (127 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 24th in baseball in home runs allowed (129 total, 1.3 per game).

-- The right-hander last pitched on Wednesday against the San Diego Padres, when he threw six innings, allowing two earned runs while giving up four hits.
+- The right-hander's last appearance was on Thursday against the San Diego Padres, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.